Leo Tolstoy

 2

-Pride disappears from the heart of the one who loves the Highest One just as the light of a fire does in the sunlight.
+Pride fades away from the heart of the one who loves the Highest One like the light of a campfire in sunlight.
 The Lord of Life dwells in the heart of the one whose heart is pure and in whom there is no pride, the one who views every being as his friend and loves every soul as his own, the one who treats everyone equally, with gentleness and love, the one who desires to do good and rejects vanity.

 Just as the earth is adorned with the beautiful plants that it produces, so is he adorned with virtues in whose soul dwells the Lord of Life.